brandur/sorg/content/drafts/acid.md

 misinterpreted as a feature because they enable fast prototyping.
-Rich Hickey has a great talk where he makes [a distinction between "simple" and "easy"][simple-made-easy], with ***simplicity*** being an elegant process of boxing powerful concepts into useful layers of abstraction, whereas ***ease*** is nearly the opposite, where short term gratification is favored to the detriment of long term prosperity.
+Rich Hickey has a great talk where he makes [a distinction between "simple" and "easy"][simple-made-easy], with ***simplicity*** meaning the opposite of complex, and
+***ease*** meaning "to be at hand" or "to be approachable" in that it may provide short term gratification, even if it's to the detriment of long term maintainability.
 Schemaless databases are not simple; they're easy.

 Data management in a service built on schemaless data store will eventually become so painful that even its most